Recirculating aquaculture systems

 Animal welfare

-As a Crown Research Institute, NIWA is a role model for animal welfare in the industry and has a strict code of Animal Ethics for the research and development of aquaculture species.
+As a Crown Research Institute, NIWA is committed to animal welfare best-practice in the industry and has a strict code of Animal Ethics for the research and development of aquaculture species.
 We conduct specific research on fish health and welfare, such as disease treatment, stress physiology and water conditions, to ensure the best growing conditions at our facilities.
-Production processes further support the welfare of our kingfish.

 Learn more about the fish that chefs and patrons are talking about here